ShuiRuTian/time-analytics-webpack-plugin/README.md

         - Maybe check normailzed configutation, does webpcak add all plugins at this time?
     - If one plugin adds more plugins internally, the added plugin will be ignored.

+2. thread-loader is confused, I do see internal babel-loader rarely, but usually it's not in the output.
+However, if we not hack Compiler for custom hooks, it seems we could measure the internal loaders.
+Pretty interesting, but need time to investigate.

 ## How does it work?
 To measure time, we must know when the loader/plugins starts and ends.